ThilinaRajapakse/simpletransformers/docs/_docs/54-text-rep-examples.md

 ```

 ### Minimal example for generating sentence embeddings
-Same code as for generating word embeddings, the only differennce is that we pass combine_s`trategy="mean" parameter to `combine_strategy="mean"
+Same code as for generating word embeddings, the only difference is that we pass `combine_strategy="mean"` parameter to `combine_strategy="mean"`
 ```python
 from simpletransformers.language_representation import RepresentationModel sentences = ["Example sentence 1", "Example sentence 2"]